Skip to content

 We want to remove any and all barriers to creation.
 When inspiration strikes, add it to your vault immediately without worrying about where it should go.
 To make this easier, we organize the unorganized.
 Choose a location where all “unorganized” notes go first.
 You can always come back later to find a better permanent home for them.

 These unorganized notes can also serve as a to-do list.
 It’s a collection of things that need further attention.
 But for now, they just need a place to sit.
 Some people like this to be at the root of the vault so they can see them piling up in the side navigation.
-Others might choose a separate Unorganized folder or something similar.
+Others might choose a separate Unorganized folder, todo tag, or something similar.
 Wherever you choose, be sure to set your vault’s default note location to match: Settings > Files & Links > Default location for new notes.

 Gandalf looking through the archives in Gondor.